mr. D.O. (David) Wernsingmr. T.H.J. (Thom) Schoton

-Every year the salary criteria for, among others, highly skilled migrants and Blue Card holders are indexed slightly (which in practice always amounts to a small increase).
-Do you want to know what this means for the highly skilled migrants in your organisation?
+Every year the salary criteria for, among others, highly skilled migrants and Blue Card holders are indexed slightly.
+In practice this has always amounted to a small increase, although for 2023 the salaries have been raised substantially.
+Do you want to know what this means for the Highly Skilled Migrants in your organisation?
 We will break it down for you.

 All these amounts are gross salary amounts per month (and therefore not a social insurance wage or the like) to which in principle all fixed additional allowances may be added if they are recorded in writing, are not variable and are paid monthly.
 These amounts expressly exclude the statutory holiday allowance of 8%.
 In accordance with Article 1d (5) of the Implementing Decree of the Foreigners Employment Act among others, the salary must be in line with the ‘market’ and must be deposited by the employer over a period not exceeding one month into a bank account intended for wire payment, in the name of the highly skilled migrant.
 The market inconsistency test is explicitly inapplicable to the EU Blue Card; the stated regulation does, however, contain an education requirement which is not as such covered by the highly skilled migrant scheme.